wichon/aws-lambda-elasticbeanstalk-cleanup/README.md

     Memory (MB): 128
     Timeout    : 1 min

-And that's it, you can then configure how can your function will be triggered, using a Scheduled Event or so :).
+And that's it, you can then configure how your function will be triggered, using a Scheduled Event or so :).

 ## IAM Role